PEANUT immunotherapy and allergy Clinic

 • Examples: Anaphylaxis, a serious allergic reaction that requires immediate medical attention and use of injected adrenaline.
 Signs of anaphylaxis include difficulty breathing, swelling of the face or throat, rapid heartbeat, and dizziness

 In clinical trials of peanut OIT, a small number of children (<3%) developed a condition known as eosinophilic oesophagitis.
 This presents with difficulty swallowing and food sticking in the throat.
 It is treated with swallowed medication and resolves in most cases.
-If this develops then the peanut immunotherapy regimen will need to stop.
+If this develops then the peanut reintroduction will need to stop.

 Our allergy specialist team will guide you through the process and address any questions or concerns.
 You will have regular video calls and they will be available during office hours to discuss dose alterations or other issues regarding your treatment.
 You will have a dedicated communication channel with our allergy specialist during office hours to discuss any reactions or dose alterations.